openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 ### Group 1: Devices to be switched on when motion detected

-Devices to be switched on when motion detected and off after on time
+<p&gtDevices to be switched on when motion detected and off after on time</p&gt

 Association group 1 supports 5 nodes.